"Sarbe Bhabantu Sukhinah"

 "Learn from Nature, Her Secret is Patience."

-Faraday Materials Laboratory (FaMaL), Materials Research Centre (MRC), Indian Institute of Science (IISc), Bangalore, INDIA.
+Faraday Materials Laboratory (FaMaL), Materials Research Centre (MRC), Indian Institute of Science (IISc), Bangalore, BHARAT.

 [Query/Suggestion/Contact: prabeer-AT-iisc.ac.in, +91 94495 20638]